AgenttiX/home-automation/README.md

 - [AliExpress](https://www.aliexpress.com/item/4000406818501.html)
 - [Custom firmware](https://github.com/pvvx/ATC_MiThermometer)
   - [Flashing may only work when done with a phone instead of a computer!](https://github.com/pvvx/ATC_MiThermometer/issues/67#issuecomment-942660040)
+  - Connecting to the sensor may also require a browser based on Google Chrome.

 ### Smoke alarm
 Tuya YG400A